locka99/cpp-to-rust-book/09_features_compared/attributes.md

 ## Data structure formats

-By default, a structure is packed however the compiler chooses to do it.
-The compiler might even choose to reorder fields to make the data smaller.
+By default, a structure is packed however the compiler chooses.
+The compiler might even choose to reorder fields to make the data smaller, e.g. if the struct has a lot of booleans interspersed with other types it might pack the booleans together.

 But if you are exchanging data with C you might use an attribute to ensure the struct is the correct order, padding and alignment:

-TODO

 ```
 #[repr(C)]